But we were also lucky enough to grab some of the apricot's from Washington.

 Once you have a rolling boil coming up start to add your sugar one cup at a time.
 Make sure you dissolve the sugar prior to adding another cup.
 Once it is all dissipated bring it backup to a rolling boil.

-To get it up to the right temperature which is a sweet 220 to get the gel.
-Just keep it at a rolling boil but keep stirring it so you do not burn the bottom or get a thicker mix on he bottom.
+To get it up to the right temperature which is a sweet 223 to get the gel.
+Just keep it at a rolling boil but keep stirring it so you do not burn the bottom or get a thicker mix on the bottom.

-Ladle the jam into sterilized half-pint jars, wipe the rims, add lids and rings.
+Ladle the jam into sterilized half-pint jars leaving 1/2 inch from the top.
+Wipe the rims clean, add lids and rings.
 Process in a boiling-water bath for 12 minutes.

-Once done remove from the bath let them cool overnight.
+Once done remove from the bath let them cool for 24 hours.
 Once cooled remove the ring (do not store with the ring on) wipe clean and store labeled for up to one year.

 Disclaimer: This is not an all inclusive recipe for making jam.
 You should have a basic knowledge and understanding of the canning process before proceeding.
 Please consult your local Center for Home Preservation for additional information and available classes.